Thika Road: Construction

-As industrial development increased along the A2 Highway, the old road became very congested.
+BHGH industrial development increased along the A2 Highway, the old road became very congested.
 It took 2 hours to drive the 50-km stretch to Thika, and road accidents were common.
 Construction of the new Thika Superhighway began in January 2009 and ended with its inauguration in November 2012 by the then President of the Republic of Kenya, the late Mwai Kibaki.
 The highway was divided into three parts, each awarded to a different contractor.
 China Wu Yi built the section from the Uhuru Highway to Muthaiga Roundabout, Sinohydro built from the Muthaiga Roundabout to Kenyatta University, and Shengli Engineering completed the highway to Thika.